bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 49*64+65*64+ = 7361
 ```

-Honestly, about the neural network parameters, they are mostly the one taken from this tensorflow [example], I even tried to [tune hyperparameters], however, I preferred, for now, to take this [advise]: *"The simplest way to prevent overfitting is to start with a small model:"*.
-I hope this work will attract expert data-scientist to this bitcoin problem, improving the model, and also, I think a longer time for the data collection is needed to capture various situations.
+Honestly, about the neural network parameters, they are mostly the one taken from this tensorflow [example], I even tried to [tune hyperparameters], however, I decided to follow this [advice]: *"The simplest way to prevent overfitting is to start with a small model:"*.
+I hope this work will attract professional data scientists to this bitcoin problem, improving the model.
+I also think that a longer time for the data collection is needed to capture various situations.

 A significant part of a ML model are the activation functions, `relu` (Rectified Linear Unit) is one of the most used lately, because it's simple and works well as I learned in this [introducing neural network video]. `relu` it's equal to zero for negative values and equal to the input for positive values.
 Being non-linear allows the whole model to be non-linear.